If the medium is the message, as that late, great Canadian philosopher, Marshall McLuhan, asserted, then so is the price.

 In fact, these two parts – the price and how the sale is managed – signal everything about the seller, from what they think of the new owner, as well as the other bidders, to how they view the property they’re selling, maybe even its customers.

 And so in The Boston Globe’s sale to Red Sox owner John Henry, two conclusions can be drawn about Arthur Sulzberger, Jr.

-First, Arthur and his executives handled the sale poorly, which was reported in yesterday’s Globe, as it came to light that other bidders offered more for the paper than Henry’s winning bid of $70 million.
+First, Arthur and his executives handled the sale poorly as it came to light that other bidders offered more for the paper than Henry’s winning bid of $70 million.

 While it's Arthur's prerogative to accept or reject offers, his approach to The Globe sale could place him in hot water should the company’s shareholders think he failed to maximize the newspaper’s value.

 As Bloomberg News reported in June, Times executives were expecting bids in the $100 million range.
 As Times executives were reviewing the bids, The Globe reported that Henry’s offer was among the lowest.

 Meantime, the American Thinker reports John Lynch, the San Diego Union-Tribune’s chief executive officer, saying, "’We had the money in the bank, we had the highest price and we rolled over (Friday) and accepted all their (Times' executives) terms.’”

 So why did Arthur reject the owners of the Union-Tribune?
 Could it be because their politics lean right and he fears a right-wing Boston Globe editorial page?
 Or did he just dismiss them out of hand because he knows Henry?